Franco-Micheletti/Data-management-and-Visualiation-Tkinter-App/README.md

  ## DATABASE MANAGEMENT

- Modify, move or delete records
+ Used to Modify, move or delete records

 ![](Records.gif)